smashtotal/future_lawyer/README.md

 >- <b>New GenAI capabilities for Practical Law</b> – Customers to benefit from AI chat-type interface
 >- <b>CoCounsel Core</b> – Announcing the commercial offering of CoCounsel skills as part of the Thomson Reuters portfolio

 The press release is rich in corporate buzzwords, as if written by a chatbot to jump on the late-2023 OpenAI fever that was then everywhere in the news.
-But the last three bulletpoints are the most important, and signal that
+The first two bulletpoints speak to improvements to Westlaw's current research functionality.
+But the last three bulletpoints are the most important, and give the game away: Westlaw is going to

 in 2017, and even then states remained divided between the Texas and Maryland approaches to the technology).